 Here are a few portraits of Franklin seated besides his device.
 If you look closely you can see the "little brass ball suspended by a silk thread" between the bells.

-Philadelphia Museum of Art Library of Congress Source unknown
+Philadelphia Museum of Art Library of Congress Source forgotten

 The video below the portraits shows a replica of Franklin's bells driven by a type of electrostatic device called a Wimshurst machine.
 (Ben Franklin never used a Wimshurst machine since it was invented 130 years after he built his device.)